MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Pipelines.md

 ## Using native commands in the pipeline

 PowerShell allows you to include native external commands in the pipeline.
-However, it is important to note that PowerShell's pipeline is object-oriented and does not support raw byte data.
+However, it's important to note that PowerShell's pipeline is object-oriented and doesn't support raw byte data.

 Piping or redirecting output from a native program that outputs raw byte data converts the output to .NET strings.
 This conversion can cause corruption of